chynnalew/Factory.Solution/README.md

 ### Installation

 * Clone [this](https://github.com/chynnalew/Factory.Solution) repository, or download and open the Zip on your local machine
-* Open the Factory.Solutions folder in your preferred text editor
+* Open the Factory.Solution folder in your preferred text editor
-* To install required packages, navigate to Factory.Solutions/Factory in the terminal and type the following commands:
+* To install required packages, navigate to Factory.Solution/Factory in the terminal and type the following commands:
   - dotnet add package Microsoft.EntityFrameworkCore -v 5.0.0
   - dotnet add package Pomelo.EntityFrameworkCore.MySql -v 5.0.0-alpha.2
   - dotnet add package Microsoft.EntityFrameworkCore.Proxies -v 5.0.0